 NB.
 Films will start at 8pm, not 8:15pm.

 As always, filmmakers register in advance to screen their short at each event, sight unseen.
 We don’t watch ANYTHING in advance, we simply ask that you book your film in with us beforehand and present it yourself on the night.
 There are no themes, no pre-selection and no restrictions, other than:

 – films must be on DVD

-– films must include the Kino logo + screening number (50) at the end, just for our screening
+– films must include the Kino logo + screening number (60) at the end, just for our screening

 Screening slots are allocated on a first-come, first-served basis.
 If you’d like to screen your short drop us a line ASAP at email@example.com We’ll need your name, the title and duration of your film, along with your contact details.

 WANT TO ACTUALLY MAKE FILMS WITH US?

 If you’ve never made a short, are stuck for an idea, or just want to work with new people, the Kino Challenge is a great way to get those filmmaking juices flowing.

 £4 entry, £3 with flyer (save some paper and get it on your phone)